Average Salary In Prince Edward Island (PEI)

 Health Occupations

 Healthcare practitioners in PEI earn $1,136.39 weekly, demonstrating strong demand.
-Nurses, technologists, therapists, and support workers all provide essential services benefitting from consistent salaries.
+Nurses, technologists, therapists, and support workers all provide essential services, benefiting from consistent salaries.

 Education, Law and Social Services